Avast Online Security & Privacy

 With that, it was time for such a high-volume and impactful customer-facing product to get back on track, start bringing real value to users, and deliver on Avast's renewed privacy commitment.

-- Revisit an outdated framework and create a new vision for it through design thinking.
+Revisit an outdated framework and redefine it through design thinking.

-- Outfit the product with a new visual style and branding to launch alongside the flagship Avast One in late 2021.
+Outfit the product with a new visual style and branding aligned with Avast One.

-- Design, develop, and introduce a set of features centered on users' privacy.
+Design, build, and introduce a set of features centered on user privacy.

-- Create user experiences across the full funnel, from acquisition to retention.
+Create user experiences across the full journey, from acquisition to retention.

-- Build integrations with the existing product lineup and pave the way for future integration with the flagship product.
+Build integrations with the existing lineup and pave the way for future connection to the flagship product.

 Design process